NLnetLabs/routinator/source/initialisation.rst

 If you have installed Routinator using a package from our software package repository, the application is set up to run as a system service with the user *routinator*.
-We have included an initialisation script named ``routinator-init`` to make the setup process easy for you.
+We have included an initialisation script named :program:`routinator-init` to make the setup process easy for you.
 The script is meant to prepare Routinator for production environments, periodically fetching and validating ROAs from the five RIR Trust Anchors and making the validated data available via the RTR and HTTP server.

-The ``routinator-init`` script invokes the :subcmd:`init` subcommand as the user *routinator* and takes the pre-installed :doc:`configuration file<configuration>` located in ``/etc/routinator/routinator.conf`` into consideration.
+The :program:`routinator-init` script invokes the :subcmd:`init` subcommand as the user *routinator* and takes the pre-installed :doc:`configuration file<configuration>` located in ``/etc/routinator/routinator.conf`` into consideration.
 The config file explicitly sets the TAL and RPKI cache directories and enables the HTTP and RTR servers on localhost.